wolfRbish7949/diet-calculator/README.md

+# diet kal-C

-# Hostel Mess Diet Calculator
+Hostel Mess Diet Calculator
 A simple web application for hostel students to track their mess diet charges and generate reports.

 ## Features